dcartolano/react-portfolio/README.md

 ## Installation

 Copy the SSH Key from the [GitHub Repository](https://github.com/dcartolano/react-portfolio) and perform a git clone into the directory of your choice.
 Open in VS Code or similar program.
-In the terminal, run "git i" to download all relevant node modules.
+In the terminal, run "npm i" to download all relevant node modules.

 ## Usage